Thanks to the general contracts concluded by ADAGP, the TV and VOD rights are paid to you upon simple reporting on your part.

 You have been approached by a production company

-If users contact you directly, inform them that ADAGP represent you for your artist’s rights and copyright.
-They will then need to request a license via the online form on our website.
+If users contact you directly, inform them that ADAGP represents you for your artist’s rights and copyright.
+They will then need to request a licence via the online form on our website.
 In many cases, the broadcast is already covered by a blanket contract with broadcasters.

 Depending on the intended use, they will need to: